syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 //consider that OddHeader & OddFooter are applied to this document

-//Iterate through the TextBody of OddHeader & OddFooter
+//Iterates through the TextBody of OddHeader and OddFooter

 IterateTextBody(headersFooters.OddHeader);